 FAQs

 In bloating, the abdomen appears swollen, and one could experience other symptoms too, like flatulence, burping, etc. While in water retention, different parts of the body appear swollen.
 Moreover, there aren’t any digestive-related symptoms as well.
+I hope this will help you identify if you are going through water retention or gas retention.

 Weight gain is another highlighting symptom of menopause, where the fat mostly accumulates around the waist instead of the thighs and hips.